 Your provider must obtain your permission (consent) before conducting a Virtual Health Visit.
 You will be asked to provide your consent verbally or digitally.
 You will also receive information about the risks of using digital communications.

 The risks are available in ten languages: English; Arabic; simplified Chinese; traditional Chinese; Farsi; French; Korean; Punjabi; Spanish and Vietnamese).

-Check your email, including your junk or spam folder, for the invitation.
-If you didn't receive an invitation please contact your provider.
+Check your email (including your junk or spam folder) for the invitation.
+If you didn't receive an invitation, please contact your health care team.